sansajn/poiview/readme.md

 # POI view

+The app is written in Android studio so just open the project.

-To get POIView app running configure secret token first.
+To get POIView app running configure Mapbox secret token first.

 - Open (or create) `~/.gradle/gradle.properties`
 - define `MAPBOX_DOWNLOADS_TOKEN` variable with access token this way